De Quervain's Tenosynovitis

 How is it treated?

 The initial treatment is to rest the wrist in a splint that immobilizes the wrist and thumb for 4 weeks.
 A steroid injection into the tendon sheath is usually recommended as this is a strong anti- inflammatory that helps reduce the tendon swelling.
 The splint is worn day and night and is only taken off to shower or wash the hand.
 After four weeks in a splint, the hand therapist will start a series of stretching exercises to regain movement.
+If the symptoms are longstanding (more than 3 months) or the non-operative treatment with a splint and steroid injection has failed, surgery is indicated.

 When is surgery necessary?